th2-net/th2-data-services/documentation/api/data2.md

 #### <kbd>property</kbd> is_empty

-bool: Indicates that the Data object doesn't contain data.
+bool: Indicates that the Data2 object doesn't contain data.

 ---

 #### <kbd>property</kbd> len

-int: How many records in the Data stream.
+int: How many records in the Data2 stream.

 **Notes:**

-> 1. It is a wasteful operation if you are performing it on the Data object that has never been iterated before.
+> 1. It is a wasteful operation if you are performing it on the Data2 object that has never been iterated before.
 >2.
 If you want just to check emptiness, use is_empty property instead.

 ---